FirebaseExtended/firebase-framework-tools/README.md

 ## Overview

-App Hosting provides no-config-needed build and deploy support for Web apps developed in these frameworks:
+App Hosting provides configuration-free build and deploy support for Web apps developed in these frameworks:

 * Next.js 13+
 * Angular 17.2+